mackoj/SchemeGeneratorPlugin/README.md

 _If the `schemesDirectory` point to inside a workspace `project.xcworkspace/xcshareddata/xcschemes` you might need to restart Xcode to see all your schemes updated._

+### CLI

+You can then invoke the plugin from the root of your repository like so:

+`swift package plugin scheme-generator`

+This will generate schemes for all compatible targets defined in your package and write them in `schemesDirectory`.

+Notice that you must also passed `--allow-writing-to-directory` option to SwiftPM.
+Otherwise SwiftPM will throw an error as it's a sandbox violation for a plugin to write to a package directory without explicit permission.

+You can pass `--confFile newName.json` to `scheme-generator` in order to change the default path for the configuration.
+It will be saved so that you will not be required to input the configuration fileName at each launch.

 ## Configuration

 To use it you have to set a configuration file at the root of your project named `schemeGenerator.json`.